 Urja Khurana

-My work includes evaluating the generalization of model capabilities to unseen data, for instance through the lens of model averaging and consistency.
+My work includes evaluating the generalization of model capabilities to unseen data, for instance through the lens of model averaging and stability/consistency.
 I have also proposed a method to calibrate language models according to human subjectivity.
 Collaborating in an interdisciplinary environment with a social scientist and law expert, I characterized the subjective aspects of hate speech and its impact on real-world deployment.
 Building on these insights, I developed a framework to evaluate if a hate speech detection model’s behavior aligns with the type of hate speech it is intended to address.

 I earned my BSc and MSc degrees in Artificial Intelligence from the University of Amsterdam.